 The following research brief describes a study conducted in Australia/New Zealand involving the use of music as a deterrent and repellent of unwanted loiterers and potential wrong-doers.
 This practice has seen popularity around government buildings, parks, recreation and performance centers, and retail spaces.
 Cam Connections/Protection 1 has helped the LPRC to engineer and install a Weaponizing Music unit in the Gainesville LPRC Innovation Lab for further testing.

 In any decision process, a surprising number of factors are at play.
-Here, an organization looks at controllable environmental factors of a retail space and how it can influence shoplifting behavior inexpensively and without alienating customers.
+Here, an organization looks at controllable environmental factors of a retail space and how it can influence shoplifting and theft behavior inexpensively and without alienating customers.

 Government officials in a suburb of Sydney, Australia, ran a six-month deterrent program meant to stop local youth from nighttime loitering.
 Barry Manilow music was broadcast through loudspeakers located in a local parking lot every night between 9 pm and midnight on Friday, Saturday, and Sunday.